Roboy/ParlAI/projects/roboy/README.md

 ## Lessons Learned
 - there are preinstalled packages abailable for the GCloud setup which makes it way smoother
 - ParlAI is kind of a centralized framework, so functions in /core/ for instance work with all the available datasets and architectures.
 This entails that changes in totally different parts of the code by one of the contributors can prevent an implementation which used to work just fine for you from running.
 So think and thoroughly test before you merge!
-- Most things seem to be very straight forward